“Will you play with me?”

 - Emotional intelligence requires one person to regulate their own emotions in the face of another's emotions and to accurately read the emotions of others.
 Play is an excellent way to build this skill.

-- Roughhousing allows children to rev up and to calm down, and can help them to experience and regulate strong emotions.
+- Roughhousing allows children to rev up and to calm down.
+If they experience a bump or a disappointment, and you listen to their feelings, you help them build resilience in the face of the unexpected. and can help them to experience and regulate strong emotions.

 - Play teaches much about nonverbal communication.